crowdsecurity/crowdsec/README.md

  - You can as well [build it from source](https://doc.crowdsec.net/Crowdsec/v1/getting_started/installation/#install-from-source)
  - FreeBSD support is [wip](https://github.com/crowdsecurity/crowdsec/issues/651)

-Or just look directly at [installation documentation](https://doc.crowdsec.net/Crowdsec/v1/getting_started/installation/) for other methods.
+Or look directly at [installation documentation](https://doc.crowdsec.net/Crowdsec/v1/getting_started/installation/) for other methods.

 ## :tada: Key points